 The concept of a Bastion server isn't new, some may know it as a "jump box."
 Many times in my past I'd need to SSH into a company-managed server that spanned multiple networks in order to access resources.
 Once I had authenticated into this "jump box" I could now use an internal network to access my servers and start looking to troubleshoot whatever issue that required manual intervention.

-Bastion as a term for this "jump box" has been used dating back to of Trusted Information Systems that discusses why firewalls are important.
+Bastion as a term for this "jump box" has been used dating back to a 1993 article by Marcus J. Ranum of Trusted Information Systems that discusses why firewalls are important.
 Marcus stated a Bastion host was:

 Bastion host -- Bastions are the highly fortified parts of a medieval castle; points that overlook critical areas of defense, usually having stronger walls, room for extra troops, and the occasional useful tub of boiling hot oil for discouraging attackers.
 A bastion host is a system identified by the firewall administrator as a critical strong point in the network's security.
 Generally, bastion hosts will have some degree of extra attention paid to their security, may undergo regular audits, and may have modified software.